 Pickup trucks features that impact insurance costs

-Drivers today have more options and features to choose from than ever.
-Selecting certain safety features can help not only keep you safer on the road, but also lead to additional savings on the cost of car insurance for pickup trucks.
-Some common safety features to you may want to ensure your truck has include:
+Drivers today have more options and features to choose from than ever before.
+Looking for certain safety features can help keep you safer on the road and potentially help you save on your auto insurance.
+Some common safety features in modern trucks include:

 - Side airbags: Side airbags protect passengers in case of a side impact, including extra protection to the upper body and heads of passengers.